Feature #5810: Implement SOLR-based search

 There are more 4000 data objects in the mn-demo-4.
 But we only gets 422 documents indexed.

-#3 Updated by Jing Tao almost 7 years ago
+#3 Updated by Jing Tao over 7 years ago

 I queried the database and got the following result.
 There are 4998 in the xml_documents and 0 in the xml_revisions.